A model of the Unity High Definition Render Pipeline, with applications to flat-panel and head-mounted display characterization: Tests of the HDRP model

 Figure \ref{figure:model_test_L1_T1_delta} shows results of tests like those reported in Section \ref{section:tests_without_tonemapping}, with the HDRP model extended to include tonemapping.
 This test combines data from random, rendered scenes, generated by the render\_random project described above, with three different tonemapping functions: the tonemapped value $t_k$ is identical to, the square root of, or the square of the unprocessed value $u_k$.
 This gives an indication of how the model performs across a range of tonemapping functions.
 The model's predictions are broadly accurate for all three tonemapping nonlinearities, but show somewhat higher errors than without tonemapping.
 This suggests that the estimates of $u^*_i$ can be improved.
 Just as rendered values $v_k$ are subject to small random variations and biases (e.g., see Figure \ref{figure:model_test_2_L1_T0}), the tonemapped values $t_k$ that we used to estimate the knot point coordinates $u^*_i$ have small departures from their idealized values as well.
 As a result, the effects of cube files that implement delta functions reveal useful information about tonemapping, as we have seen, but they do not allow us to estimate $u^*_i$ with arbitrary precision.

 An alternative, more direct approach to estimating the knot point coordinates $u^*_i$ is to search for values of $u^*_i$ that optimize the model's predictions.
-Figure \ref{figure:model_test_L1_T1_optimize} shows results from a test where knot points were estimated this way.
-The data consisted of random scene parameters and rendered values, generated by render\_random, with tonemapping set to identity, square root, and square functions.
-Samples with $m_k < 0.2$ were eliminated from the dataset, since tests without tonemapping had shown the HDRP model to be biased for these values, and I did not want the estimates of $u^*_i$ to be biased in order to compensate for the model's biases at low $m_k$.
+For this approach, I used data that consisted of random scene parameters and rendered values, generated by render\_random, with tonemapping set to identity, square root, and square functions.
+Samples with $m_k < 0.2$ were eliminated from the dataset, since tests without tonemapping had shown the HDRP model to be biased for these values, and I did not want the estimates of $u^*_i$ to take on biases in order to compensate for the model's biases at low $m_k$.
 Starting from initial estimates of $u^*_i$ given by the delta function analysis, a nonlinear optimization routine searched for the values of $u^*_i$ that minimized the sum-of-squares error in the HDRP model's predictions.
-Table \ref{table:knots}(b) reports the resulting values.
-Figure \ref{figure:model_test_L1_T1_optimize} shows the predictions and prediction error when the resulting model was applied to new random samples from the same dataset, i.e., samples not used to estimate $u^*_i$, in order to avoid overfitting.
-The model was about as accurate as the model without tonemapping, with a median absolute error of 0.50/255.
-As was found with scenes without tonemapping, the largest errors occured with low material color coordinates, $m_k < 0.2$, and when these samples were eliminated, most of the larger errors disappeared, and the median absolute error decreased to 0.49 (figure not shown).
+Thus this was an optimization problem where the optimized parameters were the values $u^*_i$ that are used to construct knot points, and the error to be minimized was the HDRP model's prediction error for rendered values.